Chapter 30 : Out of the Abyss

 I wept until there were no tears, I just held her closely, slowly rocking her back and forth like a baby.
 My entire body felt numb, I couldn’t think.
 I couldn’t move.
 I couldn’t even breathe properly.
 Nothing in my mind made sense.
 All I knew was that I never wanted to let her go.

 It can’t be true…this is just a nightmare.
 That’s right, a nightmare…that I’m going to wake up from…

 Please…please…tell me this isn’t true…

 Something crumpled fell from Jen’s hand and on to the floor.
-I wiped my eyes and sniffled before picking it up.
+I wiped my eyes gruffly, clearing my vision before lifting the photo off the floor.
 Unfurling the crinkled film with one hand, I furrowed my eyes as I tried to fathom what on earth it was.

 My stomach dropped as I realized what it was, a lump grew in my throat as newborn tears spilled on to my shirt.

 “You…were pregnant,” I whispered in to her ear, caressing her smooth porcelain face delicately.